Give us a Call: (269) 979-8888

 Even if you have participated in a SOTR event in the past a new application is necessary for each season.

 PLEASE SCROLL DOWN TO VIEW APPLICATIONS - THEY ARE THE PDF FILES LISTED BELOW.

-The Vendor Application for the Spring 2018 (Spring shows are between January and April) is not available although the Fall 2017 (Fall shows are between October and December) shows is currently available.
+The Vendor Application for the Spring 2018 (Spring shows are between January and April) and Fall 2018 (Fall shows are between October and December) shows are currently available.

 Payment for the requested show(s) is due upon submission of the application.
 Payment for the initial show requested by vendor is due in full and each additional show requested must include a $50 deposit per booth requested.
 The booth payments will be returned if you are not accepted into the show(s).
 Once the applications are received they are normally processed within two weeks.
 You will receive all coorespondence regarding acceptance into the show(s) requested via US Mail.
 Please allow time for us to complete this process and do not forget to allow for up to five days for the US Mail to deliver the reply.
 To make payment as easy as possible for you we accept MasterCard, VISA, American Express, Discover, Money Order, Check and Cash (if payment is made in person).

 Return the application to JDL Corporation via any method listed below.